grant-olson/grant-olson.github.io/_posts/2018-08-23-help-google-adwords-api-keys-dont-work.md

   :log_level: INFO
 ```

 After that, things worked perfectly!
+The gems assumed the current
+access_token was already expired since it had a lifetime of 0, and it
+forced generation of an up-to-date access key.

 ## Let me know if this helped you out.

 This was a really unusual bug for us, and we were surprised that it
 wasn't all over StackOverflow or the Google forums since it completely
+took our production services down and was extremely difficult to
+resolve.

-took our production services down.
-I'm still curious if we just have
+I'm still curious if we just have something really odd going on in our
-something really odd going on, or if this was a more widespread
+local setup, or if this was a more widespread problem.
+So please shoot
-problem.
-So please shoot me an email if you found this information
+me an email if you found this information helpful, or if you can shed
-helpful, or if you can shed any additional light on the sudden change
+any additional light on the sudden change in our production
-in our production environment.
+environment.

 Thanks!